 I have, when designing this package, attempted to keep at least half an eye on the possibility that users might want to re-use a .bib database in documents using the two different Chicago styles.
-The extensive unification of the two styles in the 16th edition of the Manual has simplified things, and though I have no idea whether this will even be a common concern, I still thought I might gather in this section the issues that a hypothetical user might face.
+I have no idea whether this will even be a common concern, but I thought I might gather in this section the issues that a hypothetical user might face.
 The two possible conversion vectors are by no means symmetrical, so I provide two lists, items within the lists appearing in no particular order.
 These may well be incomplete, so any additions are welcome.